 Here are a few pointers that can guide you on your next house purchase.

 If a house looks good, then it must be good!
 Right?

 What’s better than a keen eye is an expert’s opinion.
-A building inspection covers what’s inside and outside with the latter including the condition of the fence, windows, drains, gutters and roofing or even the shed if the property has one.
+A building inspection covers both what’s inside and outside the property.
+The latter includes the condition of the fence, windows, drains, gutters and roofing – even the shed if the property has one.
 This kind of inspection will save you from the shock of having to spend $40,000 to replace the roof like this unfortunate family.

 The interior inspection is a bit trickier, but also very crucial.
 You have to inspect every room in the house.
-Cracks on walls seem to be quite common but you have to know if the crack can easily be fixed or if it’s caused by a more severe problem.
-As it is with the walls, there should be an evaluation of the flooring — it might be uneven or the boards used are already springy.
-Moisture leaks and mould are serious issues and if they are detected early it will save you a lot of trouble.
+Cracks on walls seem to be quite common, but you have to know if the crack is easily fixed or if it’s cause for more concern.
+Just like your interior walls, there should be an evaluation of the flooring.
+Looking for if it is uneven or if the boards used are already springy.
+Moisture leaks and mould are serious issues and if they’re detected early it will save you a lot of trouble.

 Pest inspection – Something bugging you?

 Moving on to the pest inspection, thoroughly checking if a house has a termite problem is a must.
 It might not seem like a big deal or you might be tempted to remedy it yourself once you purchase the house.
 However, remember that it can be a recurring problem and often a silent killer.
 Homes with wooden foundations or floorboards are at risk, so this important inspection should not be overlooked.

 Now you know some of the details that you will find in a building and pest inspection report.
 But how do you know if the person you hired has done a thorough job?
 It’s imperative that your inspector is licensed, qualified and has professional indemnity insurance.
 Queensland is the only state that regulates this industry, so if you’re in another state it’s important to check this.
 Here are some things to consider when choosing an inspector.

 Negotiating The Price